tastyigniter/docs/extend/forms.md

 ### Overriding form views

-You can override the form views by creating a new view file in the extension's `resources/views` directory.
+You can override the form views by creating a new view file in the `resources/views` directory of an extension.
 The view file should have the same name as the form view file you want to override.
 For example, to override the `create.blade.php` view file rendered from `MyController`, create a new view file in the `resources/views/mycontroller` directory with the same name.
 Here is an example adding a sidebar to the form **create** page:

 ```blade
 <div class="row">